-Enter sign, and then tap or click Change sign-in options.
+Enter sign, then tap or click Change sign-in options.

-Choose the sign-in option you'd like to use, and then follow the instructions.
+Choose the sign-in option you'd like to use, then follow the instructions.

 You can also change password policy so that you don't need to enter your password each time you wake the PC from sleep.
 On the Sign-in options page, under Password policy, tap or click Change, and follow the instructions.

-If your PC is on a domain, some sign-in options, like smart cards or picture password, might be managed by your system administrator.
+If your PC is on a domain, some sign-in options, such as smart cards or picture password, might be managed by your system administrator.

-Tap or click Accounts, and then tap or click Your account.
+Tap or click Accounts, then tap or click Your account.

-Tap or click Disconnect, and then follow the instructions.
+Tap or click Disconnect, then follow the instructions.

 If you're using a local account with a password, you can delete the password to sign in without one, but we don't recommend it.

-Enter sign, and then tap or click Sign-in options.
+Enter sign, then tap or click Sign-in options.